tommiahonen/ais-simulator/README.md

 One way to get around this issue seems to be to make the query to http://[your host computer name]:8040/ instead.
 So you could use e.g. http://desktop-25pafta:8040/ if your host computer was named `desktop-25pafta`.

 This issue seems to not be present on Linux.

+# Future development

+Create a docker image for this simulator that runs in e.g. Arch linux so that we

+can avoid complications in use of diffrent operating systems, in particular windows.